 The short answer is that it is generally not safe at all for Western travellers to drink the local water in India.

 The simple fact is that a vast majority of India’s natural water supply is contaminated with sewage and agricultural runoff, containing high levels of saline, arsenic, flouride, iron and other contaminants that make the groundwater in over a third of the country unfit to drink.
 That, alongside poor sanitation and treatment facilities is a huge problem in India, with the World Health Organisation stating that over 21% of communicable diseases in India were due to unsafe and untreated drinking water, and that is despite heavy investment in sanitation and infrastructure, and huge projects by Water.org and others.

 More than most people think, certainly.
 Apart from the general stomach upsets caused by normal everyday bacteria that your own stomach may not be used to, contaminants in local water can cause Diarrhoea, Dysentery, Hepatitis A, Cholera and more.

-By drinking local tap water without a care in the world you are running a gauntlet between getting a simple case of Delhi Belly that will keep you grounded for a day or two as you strive to stay near a toilet or a serious disease that will require medical attention.
+By drinking local tap water without a care in the world you are running a gauntlet between getting a simple case of Delhi Belly that will keep you grounded for a day or two as you strive to stay near a toilet or a serious disease such as Cholera that will require medical attention.

 Drink Bottled Water.

 Drinking bottled water in India is essential, it is really that simple, and that stands for everything, from your routine re hydration drink throughout the day to simply brushing your teeth.
 If you need water, make sure it’s bottled, and just as importantly make sure that it is from a large, reputable international company, as smaller local brands may not have as extensive or as thorough a filtration process.
 The big brands are more trustworthy.